Back to blog

 This is what AI in healthcare looks like in production, and it’s only one of dozens of comparable deployments now in routine use.

 Diagnostic imaging is the most mature application of clinical AI.
 Deep learning models trained on millions of labeled images detect diabetic retinopathy, certain cancers, and cardiovascular abnormalities at accuracy levels that hold up under prospective validation.
+Radiology models triage X-rays and CTs by acuity.
+Digital pathology reduces inter-observer variability.
+Dermatology tools screen lesions from smartphone photos.

 The administrative burden on physicians is one of the leading drivers of burnout.
 NLP tools that automate documentation give clinicians more time with patients and less time with paperwork.

-AI is compressing the drug discovery pipeline.
+AI is also compressing the drug discovery pipeline.
 Models predict molecular behavior, screen candidate compounds, and optimize trial design.
 Work that used to take years of wet-lab iteration now narrows to the most promising candidates in months.
 The first drugs designed with substantial AI involvement are moving through clinical trials now.

 Ethical considerations